 An incontestability clause is a protection for life insurance policies in which a claim cannot be denied by a life insurance company, regardless of any false claims or omissions by the insured.
 Usually, the incontestability clause takes effect after a life insurance policy has been in force for two years.
 This two-year period is known as the “contestability period.”

 The one exception to this clause is a misstatement of age or gender.
 If an insured lies about their age or gender on a life insurance application, the death benefit payout or premiums can be altered at any time during the contract to reflect the insured’s actual age or gender.

-The 2-Year contestability period starts from when the policy was first put in force by the carrier.
-If you die in the first 2 years of the policy and the carrier has valid grounds to contest the policy’s validity, the company may choose to forego paying the death benefit and make a claim against the insured for some type of fraud.
+The two-year contestability period starts from when the policy was first put in force by the carrier.
+If you die in the first two years of the policy and the carrier has valid grounds to contest the policy’s validity, the company may choose to forego paying the death benefit and make a claim against the insured for some type of fraud.

 You should know that the 2 year contestability period is separate from the life insurance suicide exclusion period.